Close Menu

 O you who have believed, avoid much [negative] assumption.
 Indeed, some assumption is sin.
 And do not spy or backbite each other.
 Would one of you like to eat the flesh of his brother when dead?
 You would detest it.
 And fear Allah; indeed, Allah is Accepting of Repentance and Merciful.
 (Al-Quran 49:12)

 Imagine the horror of eating the flesh of your brother, your dead brother!
-Oh this is impossible.
-You can’t eat the flesh of your brother while it’s alive not to talk of his dead flesh.
+Oh, this is impossible.
+You can’t eat the flesh of your brother while he’s alive, not to mention his dead flesh.
 This is a comparison to awaken our conscience and remind us of the severe consequences of this sin.

 What is the definition of backbiting in Islam?